 In recognition of this, in Swift 5.3, we've enhanced enum cases so they can now be used to fulfill static var and static func protocol requirements.

 Last year, Swift added support for embedded DSLs to power SwiftUI's declarative syntax.

-This included builder closures to collect a view's children and basic control flow statements like if-else.
+This included builder closures to collective view's children, and basic control flow statements like if-else.